Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/15-computer-vision.md

      ```

-## View the images you will analyze
+## Task 4: View the images you will analyze

 In this exercise, you will use the Azure AI Vision service to analyze multiple images.

 1. In Visual Studio Code, expand the **image-analysis** folder and the **images** folder it contains.
 2. Select each of the image files in turn to view then in Visual Studio Code.

-## Analyze an image to suggest a caption
+## Task 5: Analyze an image to suggest a caption

 Now you're ready to use the SDK to call the Vision service and analyze an image.